ianJINW/portfolio/README.md

 # Portfolio

-This is my personal portfolio website built with React.
+This is my personal portfolio website.
 It showcases my projects, skills, and contact information.

 ## Table of Contents